The History of Foil Insulation

 Experimenting with the use of reflective insulations began on a wider scale, with confidence and support from architects and engineers, word spread quickly about their benefits.
 Cutting edge laboratories carried out studies and research into reflective insulations.
 Popularity grew and foil insulation was adapted in more and more industries.

-Foil insulation technology is used in dozens of everyday items.
+Foil insulation technology is used in hundreds of everyday items.
 One of the most iconic uses is in ‘space blankets’ that are used by rescue crews and organisers at marathons, festivals and outdoor events, which is a testament to the effectiveness of reflective foil.